Happy and healthy

 - Daily activities, such as Wake Up, Shake Up (a short burst of dance each morning) and lunchtime play

-- Occasional activities, which include specialist visitors and local sports tournaments
+- Occasional activities, which include specialist health visitors and local sports events

 - Annual events like the Being Healthy and Staying Safe themed weeks

-Pupils’ learning within SEAL sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Pupils’ learning within Living and Learning sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 As a happy and healthy school, we encourage pupils to look after their mental health as well as their physical health.
 Read our mindfulness guide for ideas and techniques to try to support this at home.